 - Charles Spearin, founding member of Broken Social Scene and Do Make Say Think

 Charles Spearin is a multi-instrumentalist who has been an active and influential member of Canada's independent music community since the mid 1990's.
-He is primarily known as a founding member of the instrumental post-rock ensemble Do Make Say Think and an original member of the indie-rock collective Broken Social Scene.
-Spearin's most recent work - his first solo album - innocently titled "The Happiness Project" centers around recorded conversations with his downtown neighbours and plays with the cadence of their voices as though they were songs.
+He is primarily known as a founding member of the instrumental post-rock ensemble Do Make Say Think and an original member of the indie-rock collective Broken Social Scene, and its spiritual predecessor K.C.
+Accidental with Kevin Drew.

 Spearin's solo work includes the JUNO Award-winning avant jazz album, 'The Happiness Project', and the improvised classical collaboration with Swedish violinist Josefin Runsteen, 'Thank God The Plague Is Over'.